 4. Quality takes time

 Quality takes time- there is a reason the room with custom cabinetry, draperies and millwork looks so good.
-Details customize a home, but they take time.
+Details customize a home, but they don’t happen overnight or through the internet.

 Prepare yourself now- there will be a setback somewhere in the building process that will delay the project.
 The weather won’t cooperate, you will hit rock when excavating, etc…